If Only I Could

-"If Only I Could" is a song by American-German singer-songwriter Sydney Youngblood, released in 1989 as the lead single from his debut album, Feeling Free (1989).
-The song was co-written by Youngblood with Mike Staab, Ralf Hamm, and Claus Zundel, a producer of multi-million-selling projects like Sacred Spirit and B-Tribe.
-It was released on vinyl, audio cassette and compact disc, and is now considered Youngblood's signature song, being his biggest hit and remaining popular with many of his fans.
-The song reached number one in Belgium and was a top 3 hit in many countries, including the UK, where it was the 11th-best-selling single of 1989.
+"If Only I Could" is a song by American-German singer-songwriter Sydney Youngblood.
+The track was co-written by Youngblood with Markus Friedrich Staab, Ralf Hamm, and Claus Zundel.
 In the song, Youngblood evokes "the world of brotherhood and love that he would like to create 'if only [he] could'".
 This utopian humanism is "very uncommon in the songs devoted to nightclubs".
 "If Only I Could" uses the bassline and drumbeat from the Raze house track "Break 4 Love".

+"If Only I Could" was released on vinyl, audio cassette and compact disc in July 1989 as the lead single from Youngblood's debut album, Feeling Free (1989).
+It is one of his biggest hits, reaching number one in Belgium and the top three in many countries, including the United Kingdom, where it was the 13th-best-selling single of 1989.